 The next thing to consider is video marketing.
 Videos are hugely popular and most consumers say that they would rather learn about a product or service from watching a video than from reading about it.

 If you don’t already have a YouTube channel, now is a great time to set one up.
 You can do it for free by logging in with your Gmail account.

 Once you have a channel, you can create explainer videos, demonstrations, and even videotape client testimonials.
 And if you want a way to connect with your target audience in real time, consider using Facebook Live Video as a way of doing that.

-User-generated content is an especially effective form of marketing because you can get your social media fans to create content for you.
+User-generated content is an especially effective form of branding for the leisure industry because you can get your social media fans to create content for you.
 People love to share photographs of their leisure time and you can capitalize on that.

 The simplest way to get user-generated content is to ask for it.
 If you post a photo of your facility, try ending it with a question.
 For example, you might ask, “When was your first time at our facility?
 Tell us in the comments and we might share your story!”

 If you want to up the ante and get a ton of attention for your company, you might want to consider hosting a contest or giveaway.
 Contests are hugely popular.
 After all, we all love to win something free!

 The prize you give away is up to you, but if you decide to ask for user-generated contest as a way for people to enter the contest, make sure that the prize is one that will appeal heavily to your target audience.
 Cash prizes can be problematic because everybody loves cash.
 You want to attract people who might visit you even if you didn’t have a contest going on.

 You can use a contest to build your social media following, collect emails, or get user-generated content.
 If you decide to try it, make sure you have clear rules and a deadline, and that you award prizes promptly when the contest is over.